okkur/syna/exampleSite/content/_index/items-1/index.md

 background = "light"

 title = "Features"
-subtitle= "Syna Comes with a lot of features"
+subtitle= "Syna comes with a lot of features"
 +++